bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-1-0.md

 {% si_intro More information %}
-The main sources of information for the Crazyflie are the documentation and the forum.
+The main sources of information for the Crazyflie are the documentation and the discussion page.
-The dpcumentation on the web is open to contribution, which is accessible with a github account.
-The forum is the first line of support and you can register online to it.
+The documentation on the web is open to contribution, which is accessible with a github account.
+The discussion page is also accessible with a github account.

 {% endsi_intro %}